shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/02-node.md

 Click on the button **Test local Graph node** to make sure it's running!

-## 🏁 Conclusion
+## 👣 Next Step

-Nice!
 A Graph node is now running on your computer but it's not doing much at the moment.
 Let's give it some code to run...